 Duct cleaning will improve your indoor air quality, but cleaning is not the only problem related to ducts.
 By most estimates, as much as 30% of the air that goes into your ducts leaks out before being delivered to wherever the ducts lead.
 While getting your ducts cleaned, consider taking the next step and get them professionally sealed.
 You can look for leaks and slap a piece of duct tape over the gap, but that is not professionally sealing your ducts.
 You won’t eliminate the majority of leaks unless you have the right equipment to find the leaks and the right materials to seal them up.

-Call Southern Air of Baton Rouge today to discuss possible duct cleaning for your home.
+Call Southern Air Heating, Cooling & Plumbing today to discuss possible duct cleaning for your home.